• This guide is for someone who has no idea of where to get started in emulation.

 The Legality of Emulation

-1. I’m sure that you have heard that emulation borders on the edge of being illegal.
+1. I am sure that you have heard that emulation borders on the edge of being illegal.
 If you own the game and system that you want to emulate, then it is perfectly legal.
-Most people feel that emulating old “retro” systems should not be considered illegal even if you don’t own the system or game, because you simply can’t find these in the store anymore.
+Most people feel that emulating old “retro” systems should not be considered illegal even if you do not own the system or game, because you simply can not find these in the store anymore.